Opinions - Technology - Hardware

 USB-C

 I like the whole standardization thing and using one port for everything, but, of course, the backwards compatibility sucks butt.
 If I have to plug a dongle into my computer to do the most basic of tasks like reading files off of a pen drive or syncing an iPod, that's when it's not nice anymore.
 Why couldn't everything have standardized on a new version of USB-A?
 Or maybe a connector that's reversible and all like USB-C, but is backwards compatible with USB-A. I mean, there's probably some techy reason, but yeah.
 The dongle life still sucks in 2022, and I wish modern computers still had USB-A, or at least came with a USB-C to USB-A dongle, instead of having to buy one separately.
 At least computers still have the headphone jack, I guess.
+(Update 2024/05/27: many don't!
+Which is ridiculous, quite frankly.
+What's the device you're most likely to do work on requiring audio?
+Your computer!
+I guess people use phones moreso for video and audio, but still.
+A computer is supposed to be the most versatile device in your digital life!
+For a $1000+ laptop to not include a headphone jack is ridiculous---looking at you, Dell!
+Even Apple still has headphone jacks on their laptops, and even added more ports!)

 Back to my tech opinions page!